Xunnamius/black-flag/README.md

 This bifurcation of responsibility facilitates the double-parsing necessary for both [_dynamic options_][5] and _dynamic strictness_.

-For dynamic options, Black Flag can accurately parse the given arguments with the actual instance and then invoke the shadow clone afterwards, feeding its [`builder`][6] function a proper `argv` third parameter.
+In implementing dynamic options, Black Flag accurately parses the given arguments with the actual instance on the first pass and feeds the result to the [`builder`][6] function of the shadow clone on the second pass (via [`builder`'s new third parameter][5]).

-With dynamic strictness, Black Flag can guarantee both parent and child programs are evaluated in vanilla yargs strict mode by default, meaning an end user trying to invoke a non-existent subcommand will throw.
-With vanilla yargs strict mode, this would mean disallowing any arguments unrecognized by the yargs instance doing the proxying, even if the yargs instance being proxied to _does_ recognize said arguments, which would break Black Flag entirely; hence the need for so-called "dynamic strictness," which allows parent yargs instances to proxy control to child yargs instances in your command hierarchy even when ancestor commands are not aware of the syntax accepted by their distant descendants.
+By facilitating dynamic strictness, Black Flag can guarantee both parent and child programs are evaluated in vanilla yargs strict mode by default, meaning an end user trying to invoke a non-existent sub-command will throw.
+With vanilla yargs strict mode, this would mean disallowing any arguments unrecognized by the yargs instance doing the proxying, even if the yargs instance being proxied to _does_ recognize said arguments.
+This would break Black Flag's support for deep command hierarchies entirely.

+Hence the need for so-called "dynamic strictness," which allows parent yargs instances to proxy control to child yargs instances in your hierarchy of commands even when ancestor commands are not aware of the syntax accepted by their distant descendants.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.